ssfsx17/sky-islands/readable.md

 **High-Power Shot**:

+  - Technique
+  - 1 AP
   - 10 energy
-  - Do a ranged weapon attack, adding your Weapon Ranged Techs rating to your Physical Power.
+  - Do a ranged weapon attack, adding your Weapon Ranged Techs skill rating to your Physical Power.
 Its damage type is changed to be of the linked element.

 #### Rating 15

 **Beam Shot**:

+  - Technique
+  - 1 AP
   - 15 energy
   - Do a ranged weapon attack against all enemies in a line, up to the maximum range of your weapon.
 Its damage type is changed to be of